-Saturday 14 September 2013
+Saturday, 14 September 2013

 In a Quiet Time

-I finally crawled rather than walked on to the coach that was going to the Algarve.
+I finally crawled rather than walked on to the coach going to the Algarve.
 Sitting in the narrow seat without being able to stretch my leg caused pain, but at least I could just let myself be moved on.
 The three hours on the coach went quite quickly.
-But when we reached the the first bus station in the Algarve, the bus turned out to be continuing westwards to Lagos rather than east towards my own home near the Spanish frontier.
+But when we reached the first bus station in the Algarve, the bus turned out to be continuing westwards to Lagos rather than east towards my own home near the Spanish frontier.

 Another passenger had to help me down towards the floor.
 People were being hurried towards the bus that was proceeding east to the regional capital of Faro, and one of the bus drivers jeered at me because I could not pick up my heavy luggage.
 But he had to carry it nonetheless.
 I could not have done it myself.